puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_template.md

 ## Templating Languages

-Templates are written in a _templating language,_ which is specialized for generating text from data.
+Templates are written in a _templating language_, which is specialized for generating text from data.

 Puppet supports two templating languages: